YINI-lang/YINI-spec/mini spec.md

 # MINI specification

-A MINI file is a configuration file for computer software that consists of plain text with a simple syntax and structure comprising key–value, and/or key–values, pairs organized in sections.
+A MINI file is a configuration file for computer software that consists of plain text with a simple syntax and structure comprising of key–value, and/or key–values, pairs organized in sections.

 ## Definitions
 - **Host**: The host is the program/software (written by the client user/programmer) that runs the (MINI) decoder or encoder.